Pylons/deform/docs/glossary.rst

      dependency-free drag-and-drop reordering library.
 As of 4.0 Deform uses it to reorder orderable sequences.

-   Tom Select
-     `Tom Select <https://tom-select.js.org/>`_ is a dependency-free,
-     framework-agnostic select / autocomplete / tagging library (a maintained successor to the archived selectize.js).
-As of 4.0 Deform uses it for the :class:`deform.widget.Select2Widget`,
-     :class:`deform.widget.SelectizeWidget` and
-     :class:`deform.widget.AutocompleteInputWidget` widgets.

    XHR
      ``XHR`` an XMLHTTPRequest.
 See https://www.w3.org/TR/XMLHttpRequest/.